trueheart78/booster_pack/README.md

 You're new friend will be `require_relative '../booster_pack'`, instead of calling a litany of requires.

+### What About Libraries Like JSON? 📚

+If you need part of the Ruby standard library loaded, you will still need to `require` it.
+If you want it project-wide, you can add it to the bottom of the `booster_pack.rb` file and you'll have it wherever you need it.

 ## Starting Fresh 🌱

 This repo is laid how so that, if you want to start a new project from it, everything should